From Wikipedia

 In the wild the plant may vary in height from 15–90 cm (6–35 in).
 New shoots arise from dormant buds on buried rhizomes.
 This process is stimulated by fire.[2]
 The narrow evergreen leaves, pale on the underside, have a tendency to emerge from the stem in groups of three.
 The Latin specific epithet angustifolia means "narrow-leaved".[3]
 A peculiarity of the plant is that clusters of leaves usually terminate the woody stem, for the flowers grow in whorls or in clusters below the stem apex.[4]

-Kalmia angustifolia is cultivated as an ornamental garden shrub.
+Peter Collinson originally introduced Kalmia angustifolia to England in 1736.[15]
+Since then, it has been bred and cultivated as an ornamental garden shrub both in Europe and the US.
 It prefers a moist, acidic soil in partial shade.
-The species has gained the Royal Horticultural Society's Award of Garden Merit.[8]
-Numerous cultivars have been selected for garden use, of which K. angustifolia f. rubra,[9] with rich red flowers, has also won the award.[10]
+The species has gained the Royal Horticultural Society's Award of Garden Merit.[16]
+Numerous cultivars have been selected for garden use, of which K. angustifolia f. rubra,[17] with rich red flowers, has also won the award.[18]

 Toxicity